Invention for Innovation Challenge Awards - Guidance for Stage 1 applications

 It is helpful to involve patients / carers / service users / practitioners and members of the public in developing a plain English summary.

 When writing your summary consider including the following information where appropriate:

 - patient and public involvement

 The plain English summary is not the same as a scientific abstract - please do not cut and paste this or other sections of your application form to create the plain English summary.

-The NIHR expects appropriate and relevant involvement of patients and the public and other key stakeholders in the research it supports.
-It is essential to set out your plans to involve patients and the public in the Stage 1 application, and to highlight if there was any public member contribution to the design of the project.
-Your patient and public involvement plans will be assessed by the funding committee including patient and public members.
+The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
+It is essential to set out your plans to involve patients/service users, carers and the public in the Stage 1 application.
+Your patient/service user, carer and public involvement plans will be assessed by the funding committee including patient/service users, carers and public members.